casterbyte/MITMonster/README.md

 ## Promisc mode

-When analyzing traffic for sensitive data, it is recommended to enable the non-disruptive interface mode
+When analyzing traffic for sensitive data, it is recommended to enable promisc mode on the interface

 ```bash
 sudo ip link set eth0 promisc on